Mud Painting: Bacterial Microperformativity (2020), Bioart Installation

 PROJECT BY: Jenifer Wightman (US)

-Jennifer Wightman is pursuing her Ph.D. in Electronic Arts at Renselaer Polytechnic Institute while living in Ithaca.
-Working creatively between art and microbiology, Wightman has taught biodesign at Parsons and runs a research lab in sustainable bioenergy at Cornell.
-Her bioart work is collected and exhibited internationally, stemming from artistic residencies at Djerassi, Sandbox, Center for Book Arts, Creative Capital, Lower Manhattan Cultural Council, Bronx Museum of Arts, Nordic Arts Center Norway, MacDowell.
-She recently has taught BioDesign and Sustainable Systems at Parsons.
+Jenifer Wightman is pursuing her Ph.D. in Electronic Arts at Rensselaer Polytechnic Institute while living in Ithaca.
+Working creatively between art and science, Wightman has taught Biodesign and Sustainable Systems at Parsons and is a research scientist specializing in greenhouse gas mitigation at Cornell.
+Her bioart work is collected and exhibited internationally, stemming from artistic residencies at Djerassi, Sandbox, Center for Book Arts, Lower Manhattan Cultural Council, Bronx Museum of Arts, Nordic Arts Center Norway, MacDowell.